expo/expo/docs/pages/versions/unversioned/sdk/audio.md

   Stops the recording and deallocates the recorder from memory.
 This reverts the `Recording` instance to an unprepared state, and another `Recording` instance must be created in order to record again.
 This method can only be called if the `Recording` has been prepared.

+  NOTE: On Android this method may fail with `E_AUDIO_NODATA` when called too soon after `startAsync` and no audio data has been recorded yet.
+In that case the recorded file will be invalid and should be discarded.

   #### Returns

   A `Promise` that is fulfilled when recording has stopped, or rejects if recording could not be stopped.
 The promise is resolved with the `status` of the recording (see `getStatusAsync()` for details).